(12th February 2020)

 You only have to do it again if:

-• there is an increase in the respective category of more than 20,000 euros compared to the previous year, or
+• there is an increase in the respective category of more than 20,000 euros compared to the last year you filed a declaration, or

-• you close a bank account in the year, the power of disposition ends, you sell a property, ... etc.
+• you close a bank account during the year, the power of disposition ends, you sell a property, ... etc.

 You have to compile the information on the individual asset categories and determine the value per category.
 If this results in an obligation to declare, you can either file form 720 all by yourself or ask a tax consultant to do so for you.